 In the case of criminal charges, FEPLI coverage provides legal defense.
 FEPLI offers both legal defense coverage and indemnity coverage for administrative, civil and criminal claims.

-Professional Liability Insurance protection is available to all current and former federal workers, including:
+Professional Liability Insurance coverage is available to all federal workers, including:

 • Executive, judicial and legislative branch employees